-- ACC 201 Elementary Accounting
+- ACC 201 Principles of Accounting I

-- ACC 202 Elementary Accounting
+- ACC 202 Principles of Accounting II

 - ECO 232 Economic Principles II

 - FIN 341 Business Finance

 - MGT 371 Principles of Management & Organizational Behavior

 - MKT 381 Marketing Principles

 Communication Minor

 The field of Communication is an excellent complement to majors in other fields.
 A minor consists of 18 hours in the Communication field.
 Eighteen hours are chosen in counsel with an advisor in the Department of Communication and approved by the student's major advisor.
 Defined minors in Theatre and Journalism are offered as well.